A $5,800 whisky bottle Japan gave to Mike Pompeo is missing. The State Department is looking for it.

 “Mr. Pompeo has no recollection of receiving the bottle of whisky and does not have any knowledge of what happened to it.
 He is also unaware of any inquiry into its whereabouts.
 He has no idea what the disposition was of this bottle of whisky,” William A. Burck, his lawyer, wrote in an emailed statement.

-It’s illegal for U.S. officials to accept such gifts from foreign governments above a certain dollar amount — $390, at the time Japan gave the whisky.
+It is illegal for U.S. officials to accept such gifts from foreign governments above a certain dollar amount — $390, at the time Japan gave the whisky.
 Still, world leaders and diplomats often present tokens of appreciation to the president or top diplomats.
 “Non-acceptance would cause embarrassment to donor and U.S. Government,” the filing disclosing gifts to federal employees from foreign governments in 2019 notes, so the items are accepted and become the property of the federal government.

-On the list that year: A ceramic dragon head presented to President Donald Trump by the president of Vietnam, a Brazilian hardwood bench carved to resemble a jaguar (from Brazilian President Jair Bolsonaro, also to Trump) and an abridged first-edition copy of “The Second World War” by Winston Churchill, given to Trump by Queen Elizabeth II.
+On the list that year: a ceramic dragon head presented to President Donald Trump by the president of Vietnam, a Brazilian hardwood bench carved to resemble a jaguar (from Brazilian President Jair Bolsonaro, also to Trump) and an abridged first-edition copy of “The Second World War” by Winston Churchill, given to Trump by Queen Elizabeth II.

 All of those items were turned over to the National Archives.
 But the location of the Japanese whisky is listed as “Unknown.”